novalagung/gorep/README.md

 # gorep

 Simple app to replace imported package name in golang project.
-Useful to manage imported package name of a project which deployed into multiple application on one server.
+Useful to manage a project which deployed into multiple application on one server.

-Please continue reading, you'll understand.
+Please continue reading, you'll understand what is the purpose of this library

 ## Story